 How to make mini biscotti: To make small biscotti, shape the dough into three or four logs instead of two.
 The smaller dough logs will require less baking time, so begin checking on them after 15 minutes.

 Almond biscotti are one of my favorites!
 To make almond biscotti, add 1 teaspoon of almond extract and reduce the vanilla extract to 1/2 teaspoon.
-You will also mix chopped almonds into the dough.
+Then mix chopped or slivered almonds into the dough.

-To make cranberry orange biscotti, you will mix orange zest into the creamed butter and sugar.
-Then stir dried cranberries into the biscotti dough.
+To make cranberry orange biscotti, mix orange zest into the creamed butter and sugar.
+Then stir dried cranberries into the dough.
 Sometimes I like to add almonds or pistachios to my cranberry biscotti.

-Dipping a cranberry orange biscotti cookie into a cup of coffee.
+Dipping cranberry orange biscotti in a cup of coffee.

 Servings: 20 biscotti